MatthewDaws/CPP_Learning/weirdness2/readme.md

 # Trying again with an easier loop #

+(Note: have now moved to g++ 4.9.2 not 4.9.1 so there might be minor changes with e.g. line numbers in assembler output.)

 This is a follow-on from before, with now a simple integer-only testing loop:

 ```